-- Engineering Open House 2013: This annual student-led event featuring two days of exciting exhibits and captivating competitions that showcase the talent and ingenuity of engineering students.
+- Engineering Open House 2016: This annual student-led event featuring two days of exciting exhibits and captivating competitions that showcase the talent and ingenuity of engineering students.
 The exposition attracts thousands of visitors to the Illinois campus each year and stands as the largest event of its kind in the country.
 EOH brings together students, faculty, and corporate sponsors to feature cutting-edge innovation in the fields of science and technology.
-Dates: March 8–9, 2013.
+March 11-12, 2016.

 - Engineering Information Bureau: Programs for prospective students to learn about Illinois engineering opportunities: Engineering Campus Tours; Engineering Advocates; Engineering Days: Shadow an Engineer; Women in Engineering.